Creating a Beam

 There are three types of beams you can create in Chief Architect: floor, ceiling and roof beams.

-To create a beam
+To configure beam defaults

-5. Next, select Build> Framing> Floor/Ceiling Beam oRoof Beam , depending on the type of beam you want to create.
+1. In your 2D plan view, select Build> Framing> Floor/Ceiling Beam oRoof Beam , depending on the type of beam you want to create.

 Remember the floor framing is drawn on the floor below the floor in question.
 If you want to draw a floor beam for Floor 1, draw this object on Floor 0.

-7. You can then use the Transform/Replicate or Multiple Copy edit tools to replicate the beam across the room or structure.
+3. You can then use the Transform/Replicate or Multiple Copy edit tools to replicate the beam across the room or structure.